 As a therapist of 25 years, I know how important it is to acknowledge a person’s worries.
-When parents say “don’t worry about it” or “you’ll be fine” as a way to build kids’ confidence and ease their fears, it can actually have the opposite effect.
+When parents say, “Don’t worry about it,” or, “You’ll be fine,” to build kids’ confidence and ease their fears, it can actually have the opposite effect.
 Ignoring emotions doesn’t make them go away.

 Instead, try telling them about your own back-to-school worries.
 Something like, “I used to feel worried when school was starting too,” or, “I remember starting with a new teacher.
 I worried about it, but it always worked out.”
-That way, you connect with your child and show them that you’re listening and can help them deal with their worries.
+That way, you connect with your child, show them that you’re listening, and can help them deal with their worries.

 Remember: kids don’t have the life experience that parents have.
 So it can really help to remind them of the things they have already overcome in their lives, like learning to ride a bike, for instance, or getting rid of their night light to build confidence and resilience for the challenges ahead.

 We actually help our kids more by trusting in their ability to cope with things and that some things might not go their way, but they’re still going to be okay in the end.

 One of the essential things to do is set a school routine a week or so before school starts.
 A loose sleep schedule often takes hold during the summer, with meals at unusual times and bedtime getting later and later.
 So it’s a good idea to rein that in and start sleeping and eating at regular times that match what you’ll be doing during the school year.

 Include your kids in getting their back-to-school clothes and picking out something special that gets them excited about going to school, such as school supplies, lunch boxes, and backpacks.
 You can also help them get organized by putting binders and pencil cases together and packing that backpack like a BOSS!